arnabbarui5/Fake-News-LSTM/README.md

 # Fake-News-LSTM
-Fake News Classifier using LSTM
+Fake News Classifier using LSTM with 92 % accuracy